Soltan Hoseyn: The Afghan capture of Isfahan

-Following the death of Mir Ways in 1717, the Iranians failed in their efforts to appease the Afghans through compromises, as Mir Ways' son and successor Mahmud Hotak (r.
+Following the death of Mirwais in 1715, the Iranians failed in their efforts to appease the Afghans through compromises, as Mirwais's son and later successor Mahmud Hotak (r.
 1717–1725) swore to get his revenge against the Iranians.
 The Afghans advanced into the heartland of Iran in 1720, conquering Kerman.
 Six months later, they chose to withdraw, but came back the next year, causing chaos in the southeast and eastern part of the country.
 Nevertheless, Soltan Hosayn continued to use the majority of his time and funds on construction projects.
 Mahmud and his army swept westward aiming at the shah's capital of Isfahan itself.
 Rather than biding his time within the city and resisting a siege in which the small Afghan army was unlikely to succeed, Soltan Hoseyn marched out to meet Mahmud's force at Golnabad.
 Here, on 8 March, the royal army was thoroughly routed and fled back to Isfahan in disarray.

 The shah was urged to escape to the provinces to raise more troops but he decided to remain in the capital which was now encircled by the Afghans.
 Mahmud's siege of Isfahan lasted from March to October, 1722.
 Lacking artillery, he was forced to resort to a long blockade in the hope of starving the Iranians into submission.
 Soltan Hoseyn's command during the siege displayed his customary lack of decisiveness and the loyalty of his provincial governors wavered in the face of such incompetence.
 Protests against his rule also broke out within Isfahan and the shah's son, Tahmasp, was eventually elevated to the role of co-ruler.
 In June, Tahmasp managed to escape from the city in a bid to raise a relief force in the provinces, but little came of this plan.
-Starvation and disease finally forced Isfahan into submission (it is estimated that 80,000 of its inhabitants died during the siege).
+Starvation and disease finally forced Isfahan into submission.
+It is believed that over 80,000 of the inhabitants of the city died during the siege.
 On 23 October, Soltan Hoseyn abdicated and acknowledged Mahmud as the new shah of Iran.